 - A standard form with a checklist of questions will be kept for each Skype interview and the script will be given to you to read and approve as part of the recorded interview.

 - You will also be asked about their dependents and plans for the family, finances and their return to their Home country after their studies.

-For further details on Skype interviews READ MORE
+For further details on online interviews READ MORE

 - Any written or typed information – as part of the process must be printed and kept on record for evidential purposes.

 - A standard form with a checklist of questions should be kept for each interview and the script must be given to the candidate to read and approve as part of the recorded interview.